Infamous dark places not to visit

 's biological weapons testing facilities (with its secret military base at Kantubek) during the Cold War

 era.
 The place was officially cleaned up in the 1990s, but apparently still poses the threat that not properly sealed old containers may release anthrax spores into the environment.
 Since the drying out of the Aral Sea (itself an environmental disaster of the highest order) is causing the island to increasingly connect to the mainland (so it's turned into a peninsula and these days is becoming just a place in the middle of the desert) it is feared that animals moving in and out across the land bridge may subsequently spread the danger.
 And, obviously enough, if animals shouldn't go there, then the same applies to humans, esp. of the species 'tourist'.
 So stay away.
+UPDATE 2019: I have meanwhile heard of one tour operator offering an optional excursion to the site, but whether that is still current I don't know.
+I'd think carefully about joining such an excursion though.

 The coal fires of Wuda